All Products

 Environment Variable Blacklist

-The environment variable blacklist.
-The blacklist specifies the containers from which stdout and stderr are not collected.
-This parameter is empty by default, which specifies that stdout and stderr are collected from all containers.
-When you configure the environment variable blacklist, the Environment Variable Name parameter is required, and the Environment Variable Value parameter is optional.
+The environment variable blacklist that specifies the containers from which stdout and stderr are not collected.
+This parameter is empty by default, which indicates that stdout and stderr are collected from all containers.
+If you configure an environment variable blacklist, the Environment Variable Name parameter is required and the Environment Variable Value parameter is optional.

 • If the EnvValue parameter is empty, containers whose environment variables contain the keys specified by EnvKey are filtered out.